 Disclaimer: I received a complimentary Ruakuri Cave Walk and Glowworm Boat Tour thanks to my partnership with Tourism New Zealand.
 All opinions expressed in this article are my own.

 Before coming to New Zealand, the one thing that was right at the top of my list was seeing the glowworms in Waitomo.
 I had seen hundreds of incredible photos online showing people surrounded by magical-looking, glowing lights and instantly known that this was something I had to experience.

-Dave and Dustin had signed up for a crazy 100 metre abseil adventure in the days before arriving in Waitomo and had spent hours trying to convince me to join them, insisting that I’d find it “fun”.
-With visions of ropes breaking and Laurens falling, I obviously declined to go with them and instead spent my day working at Juno Hall.
+Dave had signed up for a crazy 100 metre abseil adventure in the days before arriving in Waitomo and had spent hours trying to convince me to join him, insisting that I’d find it “fun”.
+With visions of ropes breaking and Laurens falling, I obviously declined to go with him and instead spent my day working at Juno Hall.
 The wifi was provided by Global Gossip (free for YHA members) and was surprisingly fast for New Zealand internet.
 I spent my day writing in the cosy common room and watching movies with my fellow backpackers.

 …Because walking around a paved nature trail in the dark is just as adventurous as a 100 metre abseil into a cave…

 We were booked on a couple of glowworm cave tours the following morning but Dustin had previously visited Waitomo and knew of a good spot outside the caves where we could go glowworm hunting alone.